binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Undermined Motivation
 ![](images/ThreatTags/PreventionEASY.png)

-If you are a manager do not screw your workers.
+If you are an upper level manager do not screw your workers.
 It may sound obvious, but I still see it happening in many organisations.
 Software Engineers are smart people that have paid a price to get into the field they work in.
 They are self motivated.
 Product Owners (POs) or managers have a strong influence on how motivated they remain.
 If POs or managers are smart, they will do everything in their power to feed the engineers appetite to excel.

 #### Adding people to a Late Project
 ![](images/ThreatTags/PreventionAVERAGE.png)